Estimated reading time: 5 minutes

 To ensure innovation occurs regularly, it needs to be intentionally built into the organization’s culture.
 A culture of innovation empowers employees to share their ideas.

-Encouraging everyone to participate in innovation will inspire creativity and tap into potential you didn’t know was there.
+Encouraging everyone to participate in innovation will inspire creativity and tap into the potential you didn’t know was there.
 When the next big idea comes along, start implementing immediately.

 If employees are motivated to come up with new ideas and improvements, they will see the ideas through to execution.